jasdeep-hundal/tinc/OPTIMIZATION_README.md

 TEST SCRIPTS
 ============
 Start tincd and then netserver on one VM and the run of the following scripts on the other VM.
+This should be performed from the scripts directory.

-Compare network performance w/ and w/o tinc and generate flame graphs:
+Compare network performance w/ and w/o tinc and generate flame graphs.
+(The flame graphs will output as svg files in the scripts directory):

     ./perfTest.sh